SUSE/skuba/ci/infra/testrunner/README.md

 ```
   -c CHECKS [CHECKS ...], --check CHECKS [CHECKS ...]
                         check to be executed (multiple checks can be specified)
+  -s STAGE, -stage STAGE
+                        only execute checks that apply to this stage
 ```

 ### Test command